mcornick/clilol/docs/index.md

 ## Reading apikey from a command

-!!!
-Note

-    This has not been tested on Windows (yet.)

 Rather than hardcoding your API key in the configuration file or environment, you can specify a command which, when run, will return the API key on standard output, such as:

 config.yaml: